College of Agriculture Career Fairs

 Welcome students!
 Mark your calendars and plan to attend!
 The fair is open to all students and alums at Purdue and Ivy Tech.

-Remember to upload your resume to Purdue CCO in for the companies to view.
+Remember to upload your resume in CCO for the companies to view.

 Making the Most Out of the Career Fair